Boolean Compressed Sensing and Noisy Group Testing: Main Result: Achievable bound

 The previous result is a simple mutual information expression that can be used to determine the tradeoffs between $K$, $N$, $T$, and noise for various models as we show in the following sections.
-We are interested in determining the required number of tests $T$ to achieve an arbitrarily small error probability for large $N$ and $K$ with $K<<N$, i.e., $K=o(N)$, for different models and different performance criteria.
-The probability $p$ is a test design parameter, so we choose $p=\frac{1}{K}$.
+We are interested in determining the required number of tests $T$ to achieve an arbitrarily small error probability for the $2$ aforementioned scaling regimes for different models and different performance criteria.
+The probability $p$ that an item is pooled in a given test is a test design parameter, so we choose $p=\frac{1}{K}$.
 Table \ref{tab:summary} summarizes the scaling results for the considered models for the average error and worst case error criteria.
 Note that the number of tests increases by $1/(1-u)^2$ factor for the dilution model and only by $1/(1-q)$ for the additive noise model which matches the aforementioned intuition.